 Allegations

-The class action alleges that Westpac breached its obligations of continuous disclosure of material information, by failing to advise the market that:
+The class action alleges that Westpac breached its obligations of continuous disclosure of material information, by failing to advise the market that Westpac had (or was at risk of having):

 The class action also alleges that Westpac engaged in misleading and deceptive conduct by representing to the market that: